1996, the best year in movie history, pt. 79: Drifting clouds

 The restaurant – “Dubrovnik,” named for an Eastern European equivalent of Palm Beach – goes under.
 It’s a tragedy for the staff, yes.
 But the moment is marked by humanity.
 The owner does what she can for her workers.
 And, on the last night, clients come dressed up to pay their respects.
 They give away flowers.
 It’s funereal, dignified, and moving.

 Lauri loses his job driving a tram.
 I have to eliminate four jobs, the supervisor tells his drivers.
 I’m not going to decide.
 I’ll let the cards do it.
 Lauri draws a low card.
 It seems heartless.
 Why not let him stay on the basis of seniority, or merit?
 But I wonder if the Finns see it differently.
-The procedure says: Your differences don’t matter.
+The card-lottery says: Your differences don’t matter.
 You are all basically equal.
 You each get an equal chance.
 Maybe deciding like this helps everybody to get along.

 Earlier, I mentioned laconic solidarity.
 It matters that these are people of few words.
 One character is a drunk.
 His friends take him to rehab.
 When he’s better, he puts on his suit to leave, and his friends arrive to bring him home.
 They all walk out together without saying a word.
 Keeping quiet preserves everyone’s dignity and makes it easier to simply do the right thing.